MexicanCacti/LexiBase/dictionary/README.md

   npm install

 ### Setting up the Server
-1. Navigate to the 'server' subfolder: cd dictionary/server
+1. Navigate to the `server` subfolder: cd dictionary/server

 2. Install the dependencies